alonswartz/notesium/README.md

 - **Lines**
     - Perform a full text search across all notes in the entire system.
     - Optionally prefix each line with the note title for context.
+    - Supports line filtering queries with AND, OR, and NOT conditionals.
 - **Stats**
     - View counts of notes, labels, orphans, links, lines, words, etc.
 - **Web**